yunkyunp/Final-Project---Spring-2018/README.md

 Output:

 ### Fined "enriched peaks" (HOMER)
-Use either '-style factor' or '-style histone' depending on what type of ChIP-seq it is.
+Use either `-style factor` or '-style histone' depending on what type of ChIP-seq it is.
 This step will normalize to 10 million reads.

 [HOMER: Finding Enriched Peaks, Regions, and Transcripts](http://homer.ucsd.edu/homer/ngs/peaks.html)